svanheule/tplink-fw-3rd/README.md

 # TP-Link EAP245v3 OpenWrt factory images

 ## Signed safeloader format
-The firmware images provided by TP-Link are consist of a safeloader image, concatened with an 1024 bit MD5 RSA digest.
+The firmware images provided by TP-Link consist of a safeloader image, concatened with a 1024 bit MD5 RSA digest.
 Although the image format is relativeley well understood, it is impossible to generate valid firmware files since they cannot be provided with a valid signature without the private key.